 7 other factors to consider when installing a pool

 Once you’ve selected the type of pool you desire, you need to determine the cost, how you will finance the pool, and how having a pool may affect your insurance premiums.

 The price of a pool can vary greatly depending on where you live and how many special features you want to have in your pool, such as expensive tiles, a hot tub, slide, or diving board.
 According to Fixr.com, the average in-ground 32-by-16-foot pool will run you approximately $22,000.

 Marketing research and consulting firm P.K.
 Data breaks the numbers down further.
 According to P.K.
 Data, vinyl pools are the least expensive, with a standard cost of $25,700.
 Fiberglass pools run closer to $31,400 on average.

-Gunite pools can range between $29,600 to $50,000 to install.
+Gunite pools are typically $29,600 to $50,000 to install.
 Most in-ground pools will also require a surrounding patio installation as well as a need for fencing (the law requires this in many areas of the country).